A couple of weeks ago, my wife and I binge-watched Season 4 of The Chosen.

 Their constant mantra of “What if it doesn’t work?” coupled their concerted efforts to distance themselves by attempting to discredit its participants through labelling them as heretics are both prima facie evidence of this very attitude.
 This is also the primary driving mindset of social media “heretic hunters” who gleefully bash whoever opposes their personal prejudices on religious orthodoxy.

 Apologists are folks who profess to using logic and reason to defend the faith by exposing the biased thinking and logical fallacies of atheists and other skeptics.
-In their blind hypocrisy, they in turn display in themselves the selfsame biases and fallacies they oppose in others whenever dealing with anything outside their closely-held doctrinal statements and revered traditions of men.
+In their blind hypocrisy, they in turn display in themselves the selfsame biases and fallacies they oppose in the lost whenever dealing with anything outside their closely-held doctrinal statements and revered traditions of men.

 In almost every case I’ve encountered, such folks are are deeply rooted in traditional non-charismatic denominations founded centuries ago during prior moves of God which have become lifeless hulks of their former selves over the ensuing years.
 Just sayin’…